russluber/predlog/README.md

 For binary predictions, Predlog reports resolved count, mean Brier score, and directional hit rate.
 For range predictions, it reports resolved count, mean Winkler score, containment rate, and interval width summaries.

+Stats also include non-empty calibration bucket tables.
+These show the bucket count, observed rate, and whether the bucket is still sparse or has enough evidence according to Predlog's 5-forecast threshold.

 ### Generate Plots

 Create a binary calibration plot: